git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 ## Session Mode

 * Press pad to start clip
-* Long press a pad in session mode to select the clip without starting it.
+* Long press a pad to select the clip without starting it.
+* Press the **Stop Clip** button of the track and a pad to delete the clip.
+* Press the **Select** button of the track and a pad to duplicate the clip.

 ## Play Mode